Trehinos/Juse/README.md

 ## Key features

 - The goal : A **multipurpose virtual machine** written in modern C++
+    - The machine has to be easy to understand (16 bits opkey with variable length opcodes)
+    - The project can be used as a framework to create a custom virtual machine with custom opcodes.

+Implemented features :
 - The machine is composed of its **Cpu**, the **Stack** and the **Memory**.
 - The **Cpu** can deal with 8, 16, 32 and 64 bits words
+- 34 operations, general registers manipulation (read/write), byte IO and strings output

 ## Dependencies